ohioiot/nmap/README.md

 *map.js* has the JavaScript to run nmap and then parse the results.
 The *map* file is used to elegantly call the map.js file: ```node map.js```.

-For more info on how these tools work, see:  youtube
+For more info on how these tools work, see:  https://youtu.be/uQufpfmvwN8